 In her book, Winning from Within, Erica Ariel Fox states that although we are one integrated self, when it comes to making decisions, we shouldn’t think of ourselves as just as one “unitary me”.
 Within all of us are inner negotiators that have different but valid perspectives.
 Instead of seeing it as an inner war brewing within you, see it as a need for inner negotiation between the conflicting parts within you.

 Your inner executive committee consists of the Big Four – the warrior, thinker, dreamer and lover.
 Imagine these inner negotiators sitting around a conference table, getting an understanding of others’ values and figuring out what they need most to reach an agreement.
-Fox believes that this is a less painful process, which gets more durable results because you take into account all your various needs.
+Fox believes that this is a less painful process, which gets more durable results because you take into account all your various needs, before making a decision.

-Another cause of conflicted feelings is a lack of confidence and trust in one’s ability to make responsible choices and understand how one really feels about situations.
+Another cause of conflicted feelings is a lack of confidence and trust in our ability to make responsible choices and understand how we really feel.
 The danger of having low self-confidence is that a person is vulnerable to being influenced by the opinions of others, which could overshadow that voice of reason within them that knows what’s best for them.

 If this is the case for you, your first priority should be building your self-confidence and getting in touch with the true essence of who you are and what you stand for.
 Without a solid inner foundation, you’ll perpetually face difficulties in dealing with any inner conflicts within you.
 You’ll need to have solid decision-making skills before you can untangle a complex emotional experience.

-Here are some ideas on what you can do when two or more feelings are competing for the numero uno position so that you can act on it:
+Here are some ideas on what you can do when two or more feelings are competing for the numero uno position for you to act on it:

-- Let it simmer: After going through a rigorous evaluation process to untangle your conflicted feelings, the next step is to let all the information and data simmer in your subconscious mind for while.
-Why the subconscious mind?
-Because it has a vastly expanded processing capacity – it can process information hundreds of thousands of times faster than our conscious mind!
+4. Let it simmer: After going through a rigorous evaluation process, the next step is to let all the information and data simmer in your subconscious mind.
+The subconscious mind has a vastly expanded processing capacity – it can process information hundreds of thousands of times faster than our conscious mind!
 It’s the part that houses long-term memory, your intuitive abilities, and multi-tasks thousands of events at a time.
 When you give yourself this down time before you make your decision, your intuition will provide you with invaluable nuances and insights.
-Leonardo Da Vinci and Einstein were known for taking short power naps when working with complicated theories and projects, because they saw how effective it was in getting those breakthroughs they were seeking.
+Leonardo Da Vinci and Einstein were known for taking short power naps when working with complicated theories and projects, because they saw how effective it was in getting those breakthroughs that they were seeking.
 Besides taking power naps, you can meditate, do yoga, listen to music, exercise, or engage in any creative hobby that you enjoy while you’re in this paused state.

 Just like how ocean waves build up, crash against shores and then return to the sea, your emotions will also go through a similar cycle of ups and downs.
 But the good news is that you’re in complete control of moderating the movement of the waves within you.
 The stormy seas of unsettled conflicted feelings can be smoothed out by you.
 Take heart in knowing that you alone hold the key to your salvation.